siddharthroy12/insta-clone/README.md

 ## Todo

 -   [x] User can register for an account storing their name, email/username and password then login to the app using their credentials
--   [ ] User can create a post and store images to the server (Preferably in a database)
+-   [x] User can create a post and store images to the server (Preferably in a database)
--   [ ] User has a profile that displays all the images they have uploaded
+-   [x] User has a profile that displays all the images they have uploaded
--   [ ] User can follow other users
+-   [x] User can follow other users
--   [ ] User can see other users posts (people who the user follows)
+-   [x] User can see other users posts (people who the user follows)
--   [ ] User can see a global feed of images
+-   [x] User can see a global feed of images
+-   [x] User can save post
--   [ ] Admin page to delete and create users and posts
+-   [x] Admin can delete any post